 - Nutrient deficiencies, including anemia (iron deficiency)

 How is gluten capable of causing so many different problems?
 Despite what most people think, gluten intolerance (and celiac disease) is more than just a digestive problem.
-That’s because research suggests that gluten can actually cause significant changes in the gut microbiota — a big problem considering that our overall health depends heavily on the health of our gut.
+That’s because research suggests that non-celiac gluten sensitivity can result in significant changes to the gut microbiome with an increase in pathogenic microbes.
+This is a big problem considering that our overall health depends heavily on the health of our gut.
+(9)

 Gluten intolerance can affect almost every cell, tissue and system in the body since the bacteria that populate the gut help control everything from nutrient absorption and hormone production to metabolic function and cognitive processes.